There are special clinics in Tokyo.

 Consult your international medical coordinator.

-When a patient from overseas wishes to undergo heavy ion radiotherapy in Japan, we recommend that, before anything else, the patient should consult Medical Excellence JAPAN* so that the necessary procedures can be smoothly carried out before the medical examination.
-Medical Excellence JAPAN introduces the patient to an international medical coordinator with an extensive track record in matching many patients with medical institutions, and supporting these patients during their stay in Japan.
-The Inquiries page on the English version of this website is linked to the inquiry form of Medical Excellence JAPAN.
+When a patient from overseas wishes to undergo heavy ion radiotherapy in Japan, we recommend that, before anything else, the patient should consult medical coordinator so that the necessary procedures can be smoothly conducted before the medical examination.
+Medical coordinator introduces the patient with medical institutions, and also supporting these patients during their stay in Japan.

 Clinical examinations and scans